 How many major cities sit on the edge of the world’s mightiest ocean, with hilltop views, skyscrapers, quaint houses and fast access to everything your heart could possible desire, including some of the best gastronomy on the planet?
 Even compared to the world’s greatest cities, San Francisco is a total showstopper, and that’s especially true if you watch Sean Connery classic “The Rock”.

-If you’ve got limited time in San Francisco, like most travellers do, it’s hard to know where to start, and what to actually prioritize.
+If you’ve got limited time in San Francisco when travel restrictions drop, and things reopen like most travelers do, it’s hard to know where to start, and what to actually prioritize.

 Everyone may have different interests, but it’s the topography, food and the unique NorCal culture which makes this place what it is, so here’s how to get a taste of it all in just 24 hours including where to start, where to eat and what to skip.
 Yep, here’s an actual, usable San Francisco itinerary for you with step by step tips.